Search

 Evaluation

-An evaluation process helps the fellow to assess his or skills and to identify areas for improvement as early as possible.
+An evaluation process helps the fellow to assess his or her skills and to identify areas for improvement as early as possible.
 Supervising faculty routinely provide the fellow with informal feedback based on immediate observation of the fellow’s performance.
 Fellows also benefit from regularly scheduled, documented formal evaluations, which they can access for review.

 Our Team